-- To prevent life-threatening allergies, two epinephrine injectors and a liquid Benadryl will be always carried by the lead facilitator. - All campers with known anaphylactic allergies are also asked to have their own injector and let staff know where it can be found.
+- To prevent life-threatening allergies, two epinephrine injectors and a liquid diphenhydramine will be carried by the lead facilitator. - All participants with known anaphylactic allergies are also asked to have their own injector and let staff know where it can be found.